 10 Tips for Your First Kickboxing Match

-1. Keep Calm Before the Match
+1. Stay Calm Before the Match

-2. Trust your Training
+2. Trust Your Training

 4. Keep Moving